ycc789741ycc/Traffic_Light_Color_Recognize/README.md

 ﻿# Traffic_Light_Color_Recognize
-Applied Hough circle transform to localize the traffic signal and recognize the color
+Apply Hough circle transform to localize the traffic signal and recognize the color

 ## Environment
 Python>=3.9.1